Donating a named scholarship through UWIDEF is an easy 4-step process that is facilitated through our office here on the Mona Campus.

-The creation of an endowment requires one large investment; the principal of which is held in perpetuity, invested and from which only the return on investment is used for scholarships.
-Endowment funds provide a predictable stream of income, providing a base upon which present programs can be built, and making long-range planning possible.
-This type of fund protects the charity in years when other income may be reduced.
+The creation of an endowment requires one large investment.
+The principal is held in perpetuity, invested and only the return on investment is used for scholarships.
+Endowment funds provide a predictable stream of income, which allow for a base upon which programs can be built, and this allows for long-range planning.

 b) Contributing annually – yearly smaller investments

-Contributing annually as the name suggests will require the donor to make a contribution per year for the life of the scholarship.
-This requires smaller investments compared to the endowment and does not include investing the funds.
+Contributing, annually as the name suggests, will require the donor to make a contribution every year for the life of the scholarship.
+Using this method, the donor can make an annual gift to renew the scholarship.

-Once you decide which option is best for you based on preference and available capital we move on to step 2: Developing the Scholarship Criteria.
+Once you decide which option is best for you, we move on to step 2: Developing the Scholarship Criteria.

 This is an easy process.
-The donor indicates their interest and specifies some guidelines for the scholarship including area of study, tenure, value and other special criteria or terms for the award.
+The donor advises UWIDEF of the intended beneficiary and specifies some guidelines, including area of study, tenure, value and other special criteria or terms for the award.

-For endowments, UWIDEF will draft an agreement specific to the scholarship offering which must be signed by all parties involved.
-Once the funds have been transferred to our management, the scholarship will become available for the following academic year.
+For endowments, UWIDEF will draft an agreement specific to the offering which must be signed by all parties involved.

-Today tuition ranges from $260,000 to $3M for undergraduate degrees per year.
+Today tuition ranges from approximately $300,000 to $3M for undergraduate degrees per year.

 Scholarship donors may be interested in providing one sum without additional contributions.
-For example, if a donor provided an un-endowed gift of $250,000 and designated it for an undergraduate scholarship on a yearly basis, at the end of twelve years, the donor would have donated $3,000,000.00.
+For example, a donor may provide a gift of $250,000 and designate it for an undergraduate scholarship on a yearly basis.